• Skip to primary navigation

 Cesenatico Italy

 Travelling in Italy is so much more than just the big, bold iconic names that frequent travel magazines and brochures.
-So much of the beauty lies hidden in the small towns and villages you find when you are least expecting to do so.
-The Emilia Romagna region in northern Italy is an area which is no stranger to these wonderful places.
-Not only is it known as the “food valley”, for its rich food environment, but it has more than its fair share of lesser-known places that you should visit if you can.
+So much of the beauty lies hidden in the small towns and villages, like Cesenatico, that you find when you are least expecting to do so.
+The Emilia Romagna region in northern Italy is an area that is home to many of these wonderful places.
+Not only is it known as the “food valley“, for its rich food culture, but it has more than its fair share of lesser-known places that you should visit if you can.

 Where is Cesenatico?

-Cesenatico, on the east coast of Italy, is one such town.
+Cesenatico is a small town on the east coast of Italy.
 Located approximately 23 kilometres north of the more well-known city of Rimini, and 100 kilometres from Bologna, Cesenatico was once a thriving fishing town.
 In fact, it is still regaled as a key seaside and seafood town today, with extensive maritime history on display throughout the town.

 It is in one of the provinces of Emilia Romagna called Forli-Cesena.